artemvandalovski/artemvandalovski/README.md

 ✨ [My latest project](https://github.com/artemvandalovski/periodic-table) ✨

+Here is the [Indie game studio](https://misoshiru-studio.itch.io/) I am part of

 <!--
 **artemvandalovski/artemvandalovski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.